GregOnNet/-deprecated-dotfiles/README.md

 ## Installation

-1. Clone this repository direct into your **home directory**.

 <pre>
   # ~ git clone https://github.com/GregOnNet/dotfiles.git .
 </pre>

+1. Clone this repository direct into your **home directory**.
+2. Well, ok.
+This is too easy. :smile:
+3. Assuming that you have other stuff in your home directory, it is better to clone this reposotory into a own folder.
+4. But than just copy the content (including  the `.git/`-Directory!) into your home directory.
+   - It is easy but also functional.
+   - Besidesyou have a versioning over your configuration-files.
-2. Run `cygwin/bin/sh.exe --login -i`
+5. Finally run `cygwin/bin/sh.exe --login -i`
-3. Have fun.

 ## Structure